Updated by Colin

 - An order with allocated inventory was canceled

-- A manual inventory adjustment
+- A manual inventory adjustment or relocation transfer

 - The "Reallocate Orders" mass-action on the Products grid

 - The "Reprocess Shipments" mass-action on the Orders grid and Shipments grid

 - New order created or inventory updated.
 Unless an order is fully backordered, it will proceed to the next stage.
 Orders that are partially backordered or on-hold will still be allocated to inventory to help hold their "spot" in line, despite not being Ready to Ship.

 - Generate multi-warehouse inventory permutation.
 If you have inventory in multiple warehouses, this will generate all of the plausible ways of dividing inventory between them.
 This process can be affected by the Order Allocation configuration options or order properties.